Echosync Documentation

 Unfortunately, the UMS mode is less and less available on recent smartphones, in favor of the much more limited MTP mode (Media Transfer Protocol): access to media files only, no mount point for universal and standard access, etc. So you’ll have to find a way to access more freely to the smartphone files.

-One possible solution is to use the WebDAV protocol to access the smartphone files.
-This requires to connect the smartphone on the same network as the computer running Echosync.
-The smartphone must therefore be connected to your local network via Wi-Fi.
-Then, you need to use a WebDAV server on the smartphone.
-You can find several of them on mobile application stores.
+Finally, it is possible to use the WebDAV protocol to access files on the smartphone.
+This requires the smartphone to be connected to the same network as the computer running Echosync.
+The smartphone must therefore be connected via WiFi to your local network.
+Next, you need to use a WebDAV server on the smartphone.
+Once the WebDAV server is up and running, please note the address of the file server.
+Let’s take the example of a server available at the address http://192.168.1.18:8080

 Folder comparison and synchronization